f0rtis1/f0rtis1.github.io/_posts/2022-11-8-buckeyenotes.md

 ![picture-db](/assets/buckeyenotes/buckeyenotes-db.png)

- Wait, so is the datbase going to log us in as **ALL** users at the same time?
+ Wait, so is the database going to log us in as **ALL** users at the same time?
 Not quite.
 At the time of doing the challenge we obviosuly do not know how the backend works, but it is very likely that it simply takes the **first row in the returned query**.
 In our case, the first user in *users* table is *rene* and so we get:

 > Logged in as rene .
 Nothing posted yet :(

-The [reason](https://portswigger.net/support/using-sql-injection-to-bypass-authentication) this payload sometimes grants admin privileges is becasue *admin* user is often the first user in a database.
+The [reason](https://portswigger.net/support/using-sql-injection-to-bypass-authentication) this payload sometimes grants admin privileges is because *admin* user is often the first user in a database.

 Now, what would happen if we reversed the payload: